Shrey-Srivastava21/Shrey-Srivastava21/README.md

 - 👯 I’m looking to collaborate on **Stock Predictor Website**

 - 💬 Ask me about **#DSA(C++&Java) and #Web_Development🤖**

+- 🤖 I'm co-leader and pro-coding member of Hackathon Team at VIT, Bhopal-@Titanus

+- 🥅 2022 Goals: Contribute more to Open Source projects

 - 📫 How to reach me **devshrey.1738@gmail.com and Contact me at +91-6392098133**